 Presence of HLA-B*5701 allele.
 Prior hypersensitivity reaction to any of the components (see full labeling).
 Moderate or severe hepatic impairment.

 Screen for presence of HLA-B*5701 allele prior to starting therapy or reinitiation; if (+), abacavir is contraindicated.
 Discontinue immediately if hypersensitivity is suspected, regardless of HLA-B*5701 status and even when other diagnoses are possible.
 If hypersensitivity cannot be ruled out, do not restart.
 If stopped for reasons other than hypersensitivity, restart only if medical care can be readily accessed.
-Bone marrow suppression; monitor CBCs esp. in advanced HIV-1 disease.
+Risk of hematologic toxicity/bone marrow suppression; monitor CBCs esp. in advanced HIV-1 disease; interrupt dose if anemia or neutropenia occurs.
 Myopathy with prolonged zidovudine use.
-Suspend if lactic acidosis or hepatotoxicity (eg, hepatomegaly and steatosis) occurs.
-Not for treating hepatitis B; monitor patients co-infected with HBV for at least several months after stopping treatment (discontinuing may exacerbate HBV infection).
-Coronary heart disease.
-Diabetes.
-Smoking.
-Women, obesity, prolonged nucleoside exposure: increased risk of toxicity.
-Renal impairment (CrCl <50mL/min): not recommended.
-Mild hepatic impairment: use individual components if dose reductions are required.
+Suspend if lactic acidosis or pronounced hepatotoxicity (eg, hepatomegaly, steatosis) occurs.
+Not for treating chronic HBV infection; closely monitor patients co-infected with HBV and HIV for several months after stopping treatment (discontinuing therapy may exacerbate HBV infection); if appropriate, initiate anti-hepatitis B therapy may be warranted.
+Possible risk of MI; minimize risk factors for coronary heart disease (eg, hypertension, hyperlipidemia, diabetes, smoking).
+Monitor for lipoatrophy; use alternatives if suspected.
+Women.
+Obesity.
 Elderly.
 Pregnancy.
 Nursing mothers: not recommended.